Gunnstein/strid/README.rst

 The package provides funtionality to identify structural systems through subspace identification methodology.
-Utility functionality associated with characterizing modal properties and behaviour is included.
+Utility functionality associated with characterizing modal properties and behaviour is also included.

-The code example below shows how the vibration modes of a combined deterministic-stochastic system can be obtained from measurements of the input `u` and the output `y`.
+The code example below shows how the modes of a combined deterministic-stochastic system can be obtained from measurements of the input `u` and the output `y`.

 .. code:: python

    # ..
-   # Assume that the measured input u and output y is available
+   # Assume that the measured input u and output y and sampling rate is available
    #
    # First, import the strid module
    import strid

    # Then instanciate the appropriate subspace identification (SID) object
-   csid = strid.CombinedDeterministicStochasticSID(u, y)
+   csid = strid.CombinedDeterministicStochasticSID(u, y, fs)

    # If we know the model order we can now perform the SID and obtain the
    # state space system matrices.
 For instance, we can  20 block rows and